deadcoast/NULLSTRA-TERMINAL/DEPLOYMENT.md

 # Deployment Guide

-This document outlines the steps to deploy the Futuristic Terminal UI application to various environments.
+This document outlines the steps to deploy the NULLSTRA-terminal to various environments.

 ## Prerequisites